ErcBunny/hugo-github-page/content/post/omnihex/index.md

    * `vrpn-client-ros` publishes the built in message type `geometry-msgs`, it is OK to use debian release of `ros1-bridge`.
    * Building `ros1-bridge` form source enables extra support for custom message and service types but has conflicts with `ros-foxy-controller-manager-msgs`.
 8. Install mavros for data visualization: `sudo apt install ros-noetic-mavros* ros-noetic-mavlink`.
+9. Dynamixel-sdk `ros-foxy-dynamixel-*`
-9. Run `build_acados.sh` to set up the mpc code generation tool.
+10. Run `build_acados.sh` to set up the mpc code generation tool.

 ## Usage